ponylang/shared-docker/release/README.md

-# Release
+# x86-64-unknown-linux-builder

-Standard environment needed to run "non-building" tasks for a release.
-Examples of these include:
+Standard environment needed to build a Pony application binary that can be run on any Linux distro.

-- Updating CHANGELOG.md for release
-- Posting release notes
-- Updating LWIP
-- Informing Zulip